ThisIsntTheWay/rack_nixie_display/README.md

 ## Description
 The display, on its own, cannot really display any useful info other than the currently measured temperature.
-Rather, the ESP32 offers an extensive REST API endpoint that offers almost complete control over the display.
+Rather, the ESP32 offers an extensive REST API endpoint that permits almost complete control over the display.
 Using it, the following things are possible:
 * Controlling each individual tube (IN-4 & INS-1).
   * This means brightness and number to display.